 Screening can be performed by physically secure networks of servers located in each major geographic area.
 Large companies, including commercial vendors who sell synthetic DNA and assembled genes, will be able to communicate with their local network by private fiber lines for extra security and reliability.

-Next-generation benchtop synthesizers, which are anticipated to become available in the next few years, will communicate with servers via the open internet.
+Next-generation desktop synthesizers, which are anticipated to become available in the next few years, can communicate with servers via the open internet.
 Working closely with manufacturers can ensure that these machines incorporate hardware locks that will only allow them to function if they receive the correct responses to queries.
 If screening can be incorporated into all next-generation enzymatic DNA synthesizers and assemblers, the eventual scarcity of chemicals required for older machines will ensure that screening becomes nearly universal.

 Guarding Against Future Advances